grain-lang/grain/docs/contributor/commits_pull_requests_and_merging.md

 Once approved by the required number of core team members, the submitter can merge their changes into the `main` branch.
 Sometimes, especially for external contributions, the final approver may merge the pull request instead of the submitter.

-We use "squash merging" to merge pull requests, this will cause all commits to be combined into one commit—another reason we want to keep pull requests small & focused.
+We use "squash merging" to merge pull requests.
+This will cause all commits to be combined into one commit—another reason we want to keep pull requests small & focused.

 ### Squash Merging